pablorotten/akka-essentials/README.md

 ## Akka Actors

+* Actors are single-trhead.
+No locks needed
+* Actor proccessing message is atomic.
+Once a thead starts doesn't release the message proccessing until is finished.
+* Only 1 message delivery waranteed.
+No repeated messages
+* Sender-receiver pair order is mantained

 ### ActorSystem
 The initial setup for using actors is to create an ```ActorSystem```, define some ```Actors``` and instantiate them and sending and receiving messages.
 ActorSystem is a heavyweight data structure that controls a number of threads under the hood which then allocates to running actors.